 Table 7.4 presents values of receipts and payments of total remittances for individual developing economies.
 It also shows total remittances as percentage of international trade (exports and imports, balance-of-payments data).
-The Balance of Payments Manual (BPM5, 1993) classifies workers' remittances, compensation of employees and migrants' transfers separately.
+The Balance of Payments Manual (BPM5, 1993) classifies workers' remittances. compensation of employees and migrants' transfers separately.
 In this table, their sum is given in order to present a clearer picture of the flows that enter or exit economies via transactions by migrants and temporary or cross-border workers.
 BPM5 defines workers' remittances as goods and financial instruments transferred by migrants living and working (being residents) in a new economy to residents of the economy in which the migrants formerly resided.
 A migrant must live and work in the new economy for more than one year to be considered a resident there.
 Compensation of employees includes wages, salaries and other benefits, in cash or in kind, earned by individuals - in economies where they are not residents - for work performed for residents of those economies.
 It covers seasonal and other short-term workers and border workers.
-Migrants' transfers cover for flows of goods and changes in financial items that arise from migration (change of residence for at least one year).
-The data are not comparable with those published in the earlier version of the Handbook: the series presented here includes (a) workers' remittances, (b) compensation of employees, and (c) migrants' transfers.
-Before, only the first two were covered.
+Migrants' transfers cover flows of goods and changes in financial items that arise from migration (change of residence for at least one year).

-Table 7.5 presents data on international reserves (total reserves minus gold) of developing economies by country, region and economic grouping.
+Table 7.5 presents data on total international reserves (including gold) of developing countries by country, region and economic grouping.
 Other calculations included show months of imports that these reserves could finance at current import levels, as well as the annual change in total reserves.
-According to the IMF definition, total reserves minus gold consist of the sum of the country's foreign exchange, its reserve position in the IMF and the United States dollar value of SDR holdings by its monetary authorities.
+According to the IMF definition, international reserves consist of the sum of the country's foreign exchange, its reserve position in the IMF, the monetary gold reserves, and the United States dollar value of SDR holdings by its monetary authorities.

-Tables 7.6 give a summary of official financial flows to developing economies by type of flow, country, region and economic grouping.
+Tables 7.6 give a summary of official financial flows by type of flow, country, region and economic grouping.
 Flows from bilateral and multilateral sources are shown, as recorded by the Organization for Economic Cooperation and Development (OECD) Development Assistance Committee (DAC).

 Tables 7.7 present time series on the external long-term indebtedness of developing economies.
 They also provide a detailed breakdown of public and publicly guaranteed debt by source of lending.
-External debt data in this table are based on the Debtor Reporting System (DRS) maintained by the World Bank.
+External debt data in this table are based on the Debtor Reporting System (DRS) maintained by the World Bank